mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part5/part5.md

 - Keep recruiters in the loop for other companies
 - Interview after accpeting an offer: https://www.teamblind.com/post/Amazon-Has-Destroyed-Its-Reputation-xappoaC1
 - Can get blacklisted?
+- Many interview questions are similar between NG and intern, so if you've interviewed a lot as an intern, a ton of that stuff will come back when FT
 # Prep

 # Hiring Mangers vs Recruiters